8 Relationship deal breakers for women looking for a man who will commit

 8 Long Term Relationship Deal Breakers | Ladies, if you're looking for a commitment, you need to keep 2 things in mind - 1.
 Look for someone who is ALSO readily committed, and 2.
 Know that there may be stronger deal breakers for the man that is looking for commitment | Deal breakers are known to be petty (like that he wears flip flops with jeans [eye-roll]), yet the deal breakers that actually matter are usually taken offensively and processed defensively (you know it's true).
 Deal breakers are more than aesthetically surface deep. #dealbreakers #relationshipadvice #datingadviceforwomen | theMRSingLink

-Have your sh** together, or at least in the right direction
+Have your stuff together, or at least in some direction

-It’s not necessarily how much money you bring to the table, or the kind of job you have (I say that with contingency), but how much effort you are putting forth to your own life.
+It’s not how much money you bring to the table, or the kind of job you have (I say that with contingency), but how much effort and motivation you are putting forth to your own life.

 Let the party phase mostly be a thing in the past

-I’m not saying the occasional party or night out needs to fizzle – we’re all entitled to fun, a stress release and time with our friends.
-But a committed man does not want to learn that you get belligerent drunk at college parties, or post up at the club with your girlfriends every weekend or multiple nights a week.
+I’m not saying the occasional party or night out needs to drop dead – we’re all entitled to fun, a stress release and time with our friends.
+Except a committed man does not want to learn that you still get belligerent drunk at college parties or post up at the club with your girlfriends every weekend or multiple nights a week on a school night (aka, with work in the morning).

-Hey, if you happen to find that person who likes to have a good time as much as you in that way, then GOOD for you.
-But maybe it’s just me… when you’re truly ready to commit, other life priorities will naturally become more of your focus than the frequent nights out.
+Sure, if you happen to find that person who likes to have a good time as much as you in that way, then cool beans.
+But maybe it’s just me… when you’re truly ready to commit on another level, your life priorities will naturally shift, and your focus will be less on spending your nights out.

-Any guy, for that matter, doesn’t want to invest in someone with a constant negative outlook or thrives off being in the center of social chaos.
+Life is inevitably a drama, but when taken to a pathological extreme it can really put a guy off.
+And rightfully so.
 A readily committed man doesn’t have the time or energy to waste fighting the battles you seem to easily pick or can’t stop provoking.

 You better be rid of any cling-ons